iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Moreau Envelope and Proximal Mapping.md

 **Good References**

 * Dimitry's class from UW.
-* [This](https://web.stanford.edu/~boyd/papers/pdf/prox_algs.pdf) survey paper from Stanford, it also contains other information.
+* [This](https://web.stanford.edu/~boyd/papers/pdf/prox_algs.pdf) survey paper from Stanford, it also contains more practical information about the prox operator.

 ---
 ### **As a Operators**